kenmcmil/nnitp/README.md

 `export PRETRAINED='path/to/pretrained`

 #IMAGENET Analysis
 | Layers       | mu          | gamma       | Precision   | Recall      |Complexity    |
 | :---         |    :----:   |    :----:   |    :----:   |    :----:   |         ---: |
 | 38           | 0.7         | 0.55        | 0.09        |0.12         |4.0           |
 | 51           | 0.9         | 0.55        | 0.72        |0.07         |3.3           |
 | 53           | 0.7         | 0.55        | 0.79        |0.16         |4.1           |

+The imagenet data analysis in the paper is based on training data.
+However, training data is not that useful, so we include the testing data result here.
+As we can see, surprisingly, on different layer, it seems like they have a similar sweet spot where we can maximize precision and recall and minimize complexity.
+Meanwhile, the interpolants computed in earlier layer has a bad testing precision while those of later layer can achieve a reasonble precision.
+This makes sense because later layers contain information which are more indicative for classficiation.